PGM-Lab/InferPy/docs/notes/bayesianNN.rst

             y = inf.Normal(loc = nnetwork(x) , scale= 1., name="y")

-To perform Bayesian learning, we resort the scalable variational methods available in InferPy, which require the definition of a ``q`` model.
+To perform Bayesian learning, we resort to the scalable variational methods available in InferPy, which require the definition of a ``q`` model.
 For details, see the documentation about `Inference in Inferpy <https://inferpy.readthedocs.io/projects/develop/en/develop/notes/guideinference.html>`__.
-For a deeper theoretical description, read this
+For a deeper theoretical despcription, read this `paper <https://arxiv.org/abs/1908.03442>`__.
-`paper <https://arxiv.org/abs/1908.03442>`__.
 In this case, the q variables approximating the NN are defined in a transparent manner.
 For that reason we define an empty q model.